Getting Started with Blazor Web App with Authentication

 Apply Database Migrations

-After completing registration, click Apply Migrations to set up the database schema and configure it with the necessary account-related tables and settings.
+After registration completes, click Apply Migrations to create the database schema and configure account-related tables and settings.

 Apply-migration